Tom Selleck: Early life and education

-Education

-Selleck graduated from Grant High School in 1962 and enrolled at Los Angeles Valley College, living at home and saving money.
+Selleck's family moved to Sherman Oaks, California, in 1948.
+He graduated from Grant High School in 1962 with future Monkees drummer Micky Dolenz and enrolled at Los Angeles Valley College, living at home and saving money.
 Selleck, who stands 6 ft 4 in tall, transferred to the University of Southern California during his junior year to play for the USC Trojans men's basketball team.
-He also was a pitcher for the USC baseball team.
+He also was a pitcher and designated hitter for the USC baseball team.
 He is a member of Sigma Chi fraternity and a member of the Trojan Knights.
-While Selleck was majoring in Business Administration, a drama coach suggested he try acting and, in his senior year, he dropped out of the university.
+While he was majoring in business administration, a drama coach suggested Selleck try acting, and in his senior year, he dropped out of the university.
 Selleck then studied acting at the Beverly Hills Playhouse, under Milton Katselas.

-California National Guard
+Military service

-Upon receiving a draft notice during the Vietnam War, Selleck joined the California National Guard.
-He served in the 160th Infantry Regiment of the California Army National Guard from 1967 to 1973.
+Upon receiving a draft notice during the Vietnam War, Selleck enlisted in the California Army National Guard.
+He served in Company C, 1st Battalion, 160th Infantry from 1967 to 1973, attaining the rank of sergeant.